 How can you improve liquidity?

 Cash is king so the more you have of it the better your liquidity will be.
 Find ways to increase sales to generate revenue you can use to pay current liabilities.
 Try to reduce operational costs to keep your profit high and maintain liquidity.
 Sell equipment while they still have value and consider outsourcing some tasks to cut costs.
 Improve your receivables collection by implementing penalties for late payments and shorten the period for payment.
 These allow you to avoid small business liquidation and keep your company going.

 If you need help with bookkeeping, you can reach out to us.
-We at Robookkeeper can provide you with quality and affordable accounting services for small business owners.
+We at Robookkeeper can provide you with quality accounting services for small business owners.